curry-packages/flatcurry/README.md

 * `FlatCurry.Goodies`: This library provides selector operations, test and update operations as well as some useful auxiliary operations for FlatCurry data terms.
+* `FlatCurry.Normalize`: This module contains operations to transform FlatCurry entities into some normalized form so that they can be easier compared for equivalence.
 * `FlatCurry.Pretty`: This library provides pretty-printers for FlatCurry modules and all substructures (e.g., expressions).
 * `FlatCurry.Read`: This library defines operations to read FlatCurry programs